 Increasing testosterone can accelerate male pattern baldness

-Science has shown that the main culprit in male pattern baldness and receding hairlines is a hormone called DHT (dihydrotestosterone).
+Science has shown that the main culprit in male pattern baldness and receding hairlines is a hormone called DHT (dihydrotestosterone) (1).
 DHT is an androgenic hormone that is derived from testosterone via an enzyme called 5-alpha reductase; this enzyme facilitates the conversion of testosterone to DHT.

 Although there are many environmental and genetic factors that can influence the degree of DHT conversion, exogenous testosterone has been proven to increase DHT.
 This is not a good scenario for hair loss when considering that statistics show that by age 35 40% of American men have noticeable hair loss; using a synthetic testosterone will significantly increase male pattern baldness.

-DHT increases the risk of benign prostate enlargement
+DHT increases the risk of Benign Prostate Hyperplasia

-DHT has also been linked to BPH, which comes with a hoard of negative health effects.
+DHT has also been linked to BPH (2), which comes with a hoard of negative health effects.
 An enlarged prostate gland can cause difficulty with urination causing an over frequent need to urinate along with difficulty in successfully emptying the bladder.